longndt/react-course/lesson5-fullstack/README.md

 - Deploy production-ready applications
 - Follow industry best practices and patterns

-**Ready for your Capstone Project?** You have all the tools needed to build impressive, scalable applications that will stand out in your academic portfolio.
+**Ready for Professional Development?** You have all the tools needed to build impressive, scalable applications that will stand out in your portfolio.

 **What's Next?**

-- Apply these skills to your capstone project
+- Apply these skills to your own projects
 - Contribute to open source React projects
 - Build and deploy your own full-stack applications
 - Stay updated with the React ecosystem